Terrene Foundation

 pip install kailash-pact →Above: deterministic enforcement.
 No AI, no judgment.
 Below: AI operates within the envelopes defined above.

 Autonomous execution within governed envelopes.
 LLM required.
 Every constraint from every engine above is inherited.
+More than 18 agent types ship; these are the headline set.

-Delegate Autonomous Agent Core
+pip install kaizen-agents →Delegate Autonomous Agent Core

 An AI agent that cannot exceed its authority.
 The Delegate reasons, plans, and acts through a TAOD loop (Think, Act, Observe, Decide), but every action passes through the governance line: the Pact Engine evaluates the constraint envelope before execution proceeds.
 Composes Kaizen primitives for agent scaffolding with PACT primitives for constraint evaluation.
 Works with any LLM provider.
 The intelligence is the LLM’s.
 The boundaries are yours.